diagrams/diagrams-doc/manual/diagrams-manual.rst

   > example = circle 1 ||| strutX 2 ||| square 2

-* `pad` increases the bounding function of a diagram by a certain factor in all directions.
+* `pad` increases the envelope of a diagram by a certain factor in all directions.

   .. class:: dia-lhs